Weight Loss Energy & Longevity Sexual Health How It Works Start Your Protocol

 Weeks eight to sixteen: meaningful structural improvement for moderate injuries.
 Tendons and ligaments that have been repairing consistently through this window show measurable functional improvement for most people.

 Month four and beyond: chronic or severe conditions continue improving with consistent treatment and physical therapy.
-Peptide therapy works best as part of a comprehensive approach that includes physician oversight.
-Always consult your healthcare provider before starting.
+Peptide therapy works best as part of a comprehensive approach that includes licensed provider oversight.
+Always consult your licensed healthcare provider before starting.

 Frequently asked questions